decidim-ice/decidim-module-decidim_awesome/docs/tweaks/forms-surveys-verifications.md

 - **Default behavior:** Disabled by default (timezone selector hidden from user account settings)
 - **Admin control:** No
 - **User setting:** Stored in user profile; applied globally across all pages and emails when user is logged in or receives emails
-- **Defaults:** Falls back to browser timezone detection or organization default if not explicitly set
+- **Defaults:** Falls back to the organization default timezone if not explicitly set
+- **Display:** All dates and times are rendered on the server in the user's timezone (using the configured Rails timezone)
+- **Emails:** User timezone is applied when rendering event notifications and deadlines in emails
+- **API:** User timezone is available in GraphQL/REST API for external integrations
+- **Performance:** Minimal; timezone lookup is cached in the session and applied server-side
+- **Compatibility:** Works across browsers and email clients; daylight saving time transitions are handled by the server-side timezone library

 ![User custom timezone](../../examples/user_timezone.png)